apprunjs/apprun-docs/docs/event-pubsub.md

 In addition to using _app.run_ and _this.run_ for publishing events

-[AppRun Directives](directive.md) provides syntax sugar to simplify the event publishing.
+[AppRun Directives](directive.md) provides syntax sugar to simplify event publishing.

 ### JSX Directives

 The directives are special HTML attributes with names starting with $, such as _$onclick_.
-They are the extensions to the JSX syntax to simplify the JSX or add extra features.
+They are extensions to the JSX syntax to simplify the JSX or add extra features.

 We can use _$onclick_ to simplify the syntax of publishing AppRun events from